sanketnchaware/sanketnchaware/README.md

 ---

-I'm a Frontend Developer with over 3 years of professional experience building fast, responsive, and intuitive web applications.
-I began my journey during the COVID era, successfully transitioning into tech through a rigorous 6-month full-stack development program.
-Since then, I’ve specialized in frontend technologies and worked on scalable applications that focus on performance, design, and user experience.
+A Frontend Developer with over 3 years of professional experience building fast, responsive, and intuitive web applications.
+Sanket began his journey during the COVID era, successfully transitioning into tech through a rigorous 6-month full-stack development program.
+Since then, he has specialized in frontend technologies and contributed to scalable applications focused on performance, design, and user experience.

-Previously, I worked as an **Associate Software Developer at Scube**, where I collaborated across teams to turn ideas into real, working products in dynamic and fast-paced environments.
-I'm currently based in my hometown and open to new opportunities where I can contribute to meaningful projects and grow with innovative teams.
+Previously served as an **Associate Software Developer at Scube**, collaborating with cross-functional teams to bring ideas to life in dynamic and fast-paced environments.
+Currently based in his hometown and open to new opportunities that allow him to contribute to impactful projects and grow alongside innovative teams.

 ---